The-Hacker-Recipes/The-Hacker-Recipes/docs/src/infra/protocols/telnet.md

 ```
 #### Common Credentials

-If anonymous login is disabled on the Telnet server, trying common usernames and passwords like admin, administrator , root , user, or test can be a good initial step.
+If anonymous login is disabled on the Telnet server, trying common usernames and passwords like admin, administrator, root, user, or test can be a good initial step.
 This approach is less aggressive than attempting to guess passwords through brute force and is recommended to try first when accessing a server.

 ```bash
 telnet $TARGET_IP